-Mistake #1: You don’t have a website.
+Mistake #1: You Don’t Have a Website

-Eighty-one percent of consumers research products and services online before making a purchase, but 85 percent of consumers prefer to purchase from a store, rather than online.
+I’m not the only one.
+Consumers are researching your products and services online before making a purchase, but 85 percent of consumers prefer to purchase from a store, rather than online.

 All you have to do is make sure consumers can find enough information about your business online.
 Part of this involves having a website.

-While it’s an investment to buy a domain and pay a web developer to create your website, you need an online presence to survive today.
+While paying someone to build a website for you is an investment, you need an online presence to survive today.
 Don’t be the business in town people didn’t know existed because you think you can’t afford to (or don’t need to) have a website built.

-2. Ask for references.
+- Ask for references.
 Ask to speak to the designer’s former clients so you can find out what it’s like to work with them.
 Ask the references how easy the designer was to work with, what the process was like, how often the developer or designer was in contact with them, if they’re happy with the end result, etc.

-3. Make sure you are on the same page.
+- Make sure you are on the same page.
 Go in with an idea of what you want your site to do and how you’d like it to look.
-Once you’ve communicated your idea for your business’s website clearly, you can ask the designer to create a website mock-up to make sure you’re on the same page.
-If they can’t seem to give you what you want, then you probably don’t want to work with them.
+Once you’ve communicated your idea for your business’s website clearly, you can ask the designer to create a mock-up to make sure you’re on the same page.
+If they can’t seem to give you what you want, then you don’t want to work with them.

-If you’re advertising in the phone book, but you haven’t taken the time to create an online presence for your small business, you should rethink your strategy.
+If you’re advertising in the phone book, but you haven’t taken the time to create an online presence for your local business, you should rethink your strategy.
 Local search marketing is the way to make sure local consumers can find you, and while it’s difficult, it’s worth the time and effort to establish yourself online.

 Phone Book Advertising vs. Local Search Marketing

-Problems with advertising in the phone book:
+There are some serious problems with advertising in the phone book: